The Victorian painter Thomas Stuart Smith is possibly best known today for founding and giving his name to The Stirling Smith Art Gallery & Museum.

 The posters in the background give a bit more context to the work, suggesting that it is more than just a figure study.
 The Emancipation Proclamation has been pasted over a yellow placard announcing a sale of slaves.
 In the proclamation of 1862/1863, American President Abraham Lincoln declared that the Union would ensure that ‘all persons held as slaves within any state... shall be then, thenceforward and forever free.’
 It eventually came into force in December 1865, at the end of the American Civil War.
 The painting, therefore, celebrates the end of the conflict and the abolition of slavery in the United States.
 The torn poster on the right alludes to ‘St George – His Last Appearance’, referring obliquely to English influence on American emancipation.

-The Pipe of Freedom was submitted to the Royal Academy in
+The Pipe of Freedom was also submitted to the Royal Academy in

 Smith also painted a smaller work called A Cuban Cigarette, which has a similar theme and composition to The Pipe of Freedom.